Joanna Efford Registered MBACP

 Under 18's or students in full time education fees are £35.00.

 I do offer a number of reduced fee sessions for counselling students and those unable to pay the full rate.

 Fees are payable in cash, cheque or bank transfer at each session.

 I ask for at least 24 hours notice if you need to cancel.
 Non attendance may incur a cancellation fee.

-I hold full professional indemnity and public liability insurance and have an up to date CRB certificate.
+I hold full professional indemnity and public liability insurance and have an up to date DBS certificate.

 I offer counselling in a quiet private and comfortable environment from my consulting room in Harpenden..
 No toilet facilities are available.

 I am within easy reach of M25 junction 21A and 22 and Junction 7 Redbourn of the M1.
 I am 5 minutes drive from St Albans and 10 minutes drive from Luton.

 I can also be reached via the 321 bus route and Harpenden train station.